ajheikki/coursera-GettingAndCleaningData/CodeBook.md

 #Step 2.
 Extract only the measurements on the mean and standard deviation for each measurement.

- Subset only those columns from the merged data set that contain activityID, subjectID, 'mean' or 'std' (standard deviation) in their column names to keep only the necessary columns.
+The script subsets only those columns from the merged data set that contain activityID, subjectID, 'mean' or 'std' (standard deviation) in their column names to keep only the necessary columns.
 However, 'meanFreq' columns are excluded.

 #Step 3.
 Use descriptive activity names to name the activities in the data set